tenerlab/covid-nomore/README.md

 # Covid No More
-An app built with React Native...
+An app built with React Native.

 ## Setup development environment